 Options 101: Out of the Money

 Options give the holder the right to buy or sell an underlying security.
 These contracts are for a predetermined strike price for a limited amount of time.
 If the underlying security trades at a price that makes the exercise of the option unprofitable based on the strike price, then it is trading “out of the money.”

 Put options are out of the money when the market price is more than the strike price.
 So a put on Apple with a $135 strike price is out of the money with Apple trading at $145 a share.

 How Traders Use It

 Traders can target big gains with a small amount of risk using out-of-the-money options.
 This is because they often trade at a low price.
 The further the underlying security is from the strike price, the less the option should trade.

 For example, let’s say a trader expects a very large upward price move in gold.
 They could buy 100 shares of SPDR Gold Shares (NYSE: GLD), or they could buy an out-of-the-money call option for much less.
 If GLD is trading at $180 per share, the investor will pay $18,000 for 100 shares.
-Based on recent prices, an option trader would only pay $2.40 per share, or $240 per contract (which controls 100 shares), for a $200 strike call with 60 days till expiration.
+But just as an example, let’s say an option trader would only pay $2.40 per share, or $240 per contract (which controls 100 shares), for a $200 strike call with 60 days till expiration.

 If GLD rallies 20% and reaches $216, the option will now be worth $16 ($216 market price minus $200 strike price).
 That’s good for a 566% gain for the options trader (ignoring transaction costs).